Culture of Baltimore: Natty Boh

-The city's locally favored beer has traditionally been National Bohemian, commonly referred to as "Natty Boh" or "National" by locals, or "Nasty Boh" by its detractors.
-The beer and its round cartoon face mascot, Mr. Boh, are traditional parts of Baltimore culture.
-The historically low price and association with the city make it a local favorite.
+The city's locally favored beer has traditionally been National Bohemian, commonly referred to as "Natty Boh" or "National" by locals, or jokingly "Nasty Boh".
+It's reputation as a mass produced factory beer that is cheap to buy, and the German name "Bohemia", fit with Baltimore's working class culture and German heritage.

 Natty Boh was the long-time beer of choice for Orioles and Colts fans at Memorial Stadium.
 After the Colts moved to Indianapolis in 1984 and the Orioles left Memorial Stadium in 1991, Natty Boh was no longer available to fans at Baltimore sporting events.
 In 2000, brewing of the beer in Baltimore was discontinued.
 However, since the 2006 Orioles season, "Boh is Back" and served at Oriole Park at Camden Yards.
 National Bohemian beer is currently brewed out of state by the Miller Brewing Company and is distributed to Baltimore by the Pabst Brewing Company.

-The National Brewing Company was also the "inventor" of Colt 45 malt liquor in 1963.